shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 When you make changes to ORM entities you should run this command that will generate a new migration file for you.

+#### db-migrations-generate-empty

+Generates a new empty [database migration](database-migrations.md) class.

+When you need to create a database migration that doesn't automatically reflect changes in ORM entities, but rather includes custom SQL or specific schema alterations, you can use this command.
+This will create an empty migration file that you can manually populate with the required database schema changes.

 #### db-migrations

 Executes [database migrations](database-migrations.md) and checks schema.